top of page

 Optional:

-Participate and/or lead special learning activities per your interest.
-Depending on group interest, these may include:
+• Participate in and/or lead special learning activities based on your and/or the group's interest.
+These may include:

-using our cleaned wax to make other items (wax foundation, tea lights, votives, candles, wax food wraps, furniture & car polishes).
+• using our cleaned wax to make other items (wax foundation, tea lights, votives, candles, wax food wraps).

-Participate in microscopic dissection and examinations of various organs of worker, drone & queen (virgin vs. mated) honey bees.
+• Participate in microscopic dissection and examinations of worker, drone & queen (virgin vs. mated) honey bees.

 Kevin L, Berkeley